Introduction: Looking for a dbt Alternative? You’re Not Alone

 - Backed by Alteryx's analytics and automation platform

-Streamlined Real-Time ELT with Estuary Flow + dbt Cloud
+Streamlined Right Time ELT with Estuary and dbt Cloud

-Estuary Flow isn’t a dbt replacement — it’s a powerful addition to your ELT stack when your goal is to move faster, work with fresher data, and still retain your dbt workflows.
+Estuary is not a dbt replacement.
+It is a powerful addition to your ELT stack when your goal is to move faster, work with fresher data, and still retain your dbt workflows.

-Estuary Flow is a real-time data integration and transformation platform designed to power streaming ELT pipelines.
-While dbt is excellent for managing transformations inside your data warehouse, Estuary Flow focuses on getting data there in real time, with built-in Change Data Capture (CDC) from sources like Postgres, MySQL, MongoDB, and DynamoDB.
+While dbt is excellent for managing transformations inside your data warehouse, Estuary focuses on getting data there at the right time, with built in Change Data Capture (CDC) from sources like Postgres, MySQL, MongoDB, and DynamoDB.

-With Estuary’s native integration with dbt Cloud, you can trigger dbt jobs automatically whenever new data is materialized, ensuring that your transformations stay up to date with your ingestion — no cron jobs or manual orchestration required.
+With Estuary’s native integration with dbt Cloud, you can trigger dbt jobs automatically whenever new data is materialized.
+That keeps your transformations aligned with ingestion without manual cron jobs or custom orchestration scripts.

-- Ingest and sync fresh data from databases and SaaS tools using Flow
+- Ingest and sync fresh data from databases and SaaS tools using Estuary

-- Materialize into cloud warehouses like Snowflake or BigQuery
+- Materialize that data into cloud warehouses such as Snowflake or BigQuery

-- Keep transformations aligned with ingestion for a true ELT workflow
+- Keep transformations aligned with ingestion for a true right time ELT workflow

-- Built-in support for streaming, backfill, and hybrid ingestion
+- Use built in support for streaming, backfill, and hybrid ingestion patterns

-→ Try Estuary Flow free and explore what your dbt stack can do when data is always in motion.
+Try Estuary free and explore what your dbt stack can do when data movement is right time instead of strictly batch.

-There’s no one-size-fits-all replacement for dbt — and that’s a good thing.
+There is no single replacement for dbt, and that is a good thing.
 As the modern data stack matures, teams now have more specialized tools to choose from depending on how they work and what they prioritize:

 - Want a familiar SQL experience with strong warehouse integration?
 Try Dataform.

 - Need full pipeline orchestration with Python flexibility?
-Dagster or Airflow are solid bets.
+Dagster or Airflow are solid choices.

-- Prefer open-source and a dev-first approach?
+- Prefer open source and a developer first approach?
 SQLMesh has you covered.

-- Looking for visual transformation and Snowflake-native speed?
-Coalesce is a good contender.
+- Looking for visual transformation and Snowflake native speed?
+Coalesce is a strong contender.

-- Need no-code data prep?
+- Need no code data preparation?
 Alteryx Designer Cloud fits the bill.

 Related Articles